billthefarmer/blog/blog/content/post/vegetables-cooked-in-olive-oil.md

   - onion
   - potato
   - carrot
+  - broccoli
+  - cabbage
+  - spinach
 ---

 This method can be used for cooking any selection of vegetables, the trick is to layer them with the slowest cooking, like green beans, carrots, and other root veg at the bottom of the pan, and the faster cooking, like broccoli, cabbage and spinach on top.
 A layer of sliced onions in the bottom of the pan melts down and steams the veg above.

 ### Ingredients